thought-machine/please/docs/codelabs/python_intro.md

 id: python_intro
 categories: beginner
 tags: medium
 status: Published
 authors: Jon Poole
 Feedback Link: https://github.com/thought-machine/please

 # Getting started with Python
 ## Overview
 Duration: 4

 ### Prerequisites
 - You must have Please installed: [Install please](https://please.build/quickstart.html)
-- Python must be installed: [Install python](https://www.python.org/downloads/)
+- Python must be installed: [Install Python](https://www.python.org/downloads/)

 ### What You’ll Learn
 - Configuring Please for Python
-- Creating an executable python binary
+- Creating an executable Python binary
-- Authoring python modules in your project
+- Authoring Python modules in your project
 - Testing your code
 - Including third-party libraries

 ### what if I get stuck?

 The final result of running through this codelab can be found [here](https://github.com/thought-machine/please-codelabs/tree/main/getting_started_python) for reference.
 If you really get stuck you can find us on [gitter](https://gitter.im/please-build/Lobby)!

 ## Initialising your project
 Duration: 2

 Let's create a new project:
 ```
 $ mkdir getting_started_python && cd getting_started_python
 $ plz init --no_prompt
 ```

 ### A note about your Please PATH
 Please doesn't use your host system's `PATH` variable.
 By default, Please uses `/usr/local/bin:/usr/bin:/bin`.
 If Python isn't in this path, you will need to add the following to `.plzconfig`:
 ```
 [build]
 path = $YOUR_PYTHON_INSTALL_HERE:/usr/local/bin:/usr/bin:/bin
 ```

 ### So what just happened?
 You will see this has created a number of files in your working folder:
 ```
 $ tree -a